FurretGoWalcc/spyder-dark/README.md

 ## More information

 Spyder and VSCode differ in a couple other ways which you may wish to tinker with:
 - [Bracket Pair Colorization](https://code.visualstudio.com/blogs/2021/09/29/bracket-pair-colorization) is applied after theming.
-Can be disabled if desired in settings with `"editor.bracketPairColorization.enabled": false`
+Can be disabled if desired in settings with `"editor.bracketPairColorization.enabled": false`.
 - Font.
-Spyder uses *Source Code Pro* as it's code font, which can be applied in settings with `"editor.fontFamily": "'Source Code Pro', 'Source Code Pro', monospace"`
+Spyder uses *Source Code Pro* as it's code font, which can be applied in settings with `"editor.fontFamily": "'Source Code Pro', 'Source Code Pro', monospace"`.
 - If you've got good eyes, you probably noticed that the call for `__init__` was styled like a declaration.
 Unfortutely, with the current VSCode implementation of TextMate scopes, it's tricky to include declarations of *magic* Python functions and exclude function-calls of the same.
 Feel free to fix it if you can!

 ## Want to modify the theme?
-- Feel free to take a look at the `spyder-dark-color-theme.json`, which uses TextMate Scopes to pull out tokens from the files
+- Feel free to take a look at the `spyder-dark-color-theme.json`, which uses TextMate Scopes to pull out tokens from the files.
-- To see these scopes, select use `Developer: Inspect Editor Tokens and Scopes` from the command palette, which will create a popup which you can hover over code with and will see the TextMate scopes and which token stylings are being applied.
+- To see these scopes, select `Developer: Inspect Editor Tokens and Scopes` from the command palette, which will create a pop-up which you can hover over code with to display TextMate scopes.
+It also shows which token stylings are being applied.

 **Enjoy!**